jaz303/echo-chamber/README.md

   * `capabilities`: a `Modernizr`-like feature-detection object, used to detect support for touch devices via the `touch` key.
 If this option is omitted touch device support will be disabled.
   * `greeting`: initial text to display on the console.
   * `handler`: function to be called when user presses enter.
 Receives parameters `(console, command)`.
 See 'Handling User Input', below.
+  * `cancel`: function to be called if user presses escape whilst console is in processing state.
+Receives parameters `(console)`.
   * `prompt`: string or callback function for generating the prompt.
 Pass `false` if no prompt is desired.
 If a callback is specified, in addition to returning a string or false, it may elect to return a `<span>` element for direct insertion into the DOM.
 Default: `> `.
   * `tabIndex`: the tab index of the console.
 Default: `0`.